 Documentation of Persecuted Jewish Collectors

 The goal of the project “Documentation of Persecuted Jewish Collectors” is to contribute to a broader understanding of the significant cultural contribution of pre-war Jewish collectors to European cultural heritage.
-Each name listed exemplifies the collector’s passion at the time – whether from fine arts to books, from Judaica to musical instruments and beyond – but also his or her story of robbery and loss, of persecution and often death, and post-war attempts to recover what was stolen.
+Each name listed exemplifies the collector’s passion at the time—whether from fine arts to books, from Judaica to musical instruments and beyond—but also his or her story of robbery and loss, of persecution and often death, and post-war attempts to recover what was stolen.

-JDCRP is developing this initial list further to transform it further into a powerful research tool.
-The subsequent detail-oriented version of the list will include information to the greatest extent possible on collectors’ lives, their family and business connections, the types of their collections, and their persecution histories.
-Sources will be meticulously listed to provide easily accessible additional information.
-As of April 2025, we have detailed information on over 1,700 persecuted Jewish collectors for 15 countries.
+The JDCRP is developing this initial list of persecuted Jewish collectors further to transform it further into a powerful research tool.
+A more detail-oriented version of the list is being prepared that will include further information to the greatest extent possible on collectors’ lives, their family and business connections, the types of their collections, and their persecution histories.
+For further information as many sources as possible will be listed to provide easily accessible additional data.
+As of January 2026, detailed information has been compiled on more than 2,000 persecuted Jewish collectors across 15 countries, with further research planned in the coming months.

 Suggestions and corrections regarding specific entries, as well as additional information about persecuted Jewish collectors not yet listed, may be sent to info@jdcrp.org.
-In addition, we strive upon request, to provide additional information when available on persecuted Jewish collectors in response to inquiries by heirs, researchers or other interested parties.
-These inquiries should also be sent to info@jdcrp.org.

 Research on the Austrian and Czech names of persecuted Jewish collectors was substantively assisted by The Documentation Center for Property Transfers of the Cultural Assets of WWII Victims (CDMP) and the Commission for Provenance Research at the Austrian Federal Ministry of Art, Culture, Civil Service and Sport.